marg51/pushkiwi/README.md

 #### Later

 - [ ] build a better (more robust) pushbullet API client, and outsource it
-- [ ] Allow to update a file/note/email... from anywhere on the desktop via right click ( not a clue how to do that, but MacVim do it, should be fun )
+- [ ] Allow to upload a file/note/email/... from anywhere on the desktop via right click ( not a clue how to do that, but MacVim do it, should be fun )